-Focus Specific Risk Factors Procedures in place to mitigate risk Entry & Egress Main Gate Pupils accessible to public Gates only open at specific times- and always staffed by senior staff when open Duties run during opening Reception Unauthorised persons entering with those authorised Buzzer system Swipe card entry to school Reception emergency call to SLT procedure Nursery Gate No electronic access control Is visible through the fencing Items being thrown over Staffed at all times when open Padlocked when not open Staff on duty are vigilant to passers-by Outdoor displays not to contain pupils' names Site Manager checks the playground every morning for undesirable items Kitchen Kitchen door is opened in hot weather Kitchen and playground staff are on duty and vigilant to the risk Pupils have been briefed about never going into the kitchen
+Focus Specific Risk Factors Procedures in place to mitigate risk Main Gate Reception Pupils accessible to public Gates only open at specific times (8:40-8:55 and 3:30-3:40) and always staffed by senior staff when open at several key areas to prevent unknown adults entering the site.
+Duties run during opening Nursery Gate Unauthorised persons entering with those authorised Buzzer system used at all times.
+Admin team control entry Swipe card entry to school Reception emergency call to SLT , Reception emergency can to SET procedure All internal doors to the school can only be accessed with swipe card No electronic access control Is visible through the fencing Items being thrown over Staffed at all times when open by SLT Padlocked when not open Staff on duty are vigilant to passersby Outdoor displays not to contain pupils' names Site Manager checks the playground every morning for undesirable items Car Park Gate Pupils accessible to public Unauthorised persons entering with those authorised Staff are advised to avoid opening and closing gates between 08:00 and 17.00 Staff must lock the gates behind them during academy hours.
+Support staff to ensure gates on pitches are closed and no pupil enters car park if gates are being opened.
+Potential danger has been highlighted to staff and premises team.
+Kitchen Kitchen door is opened in hot weather Kitchen and playground staff are on duty and vigilant to the risk